-The sculptures are constructed by creating a metal armature, which is shrouded in dry bull kelp stems, bulbs and fins.
-Details and depth are added using non-drying modelling clay.
+The sculptures are constructed by creating a metal armature and detail and depth are added using non-drying modelling clay.
+Unique detail is added using driftwood, stones and dry bull kelp stems, bulbs and fins.
 The final product is moulded and cast into limited editions of bronze sculptures by using the lost wax casting technique.

 The sculptures are visually stimulating, bold and dramatic.
 They are a unique mastery of motion, form and texture influenced by the precepts of contemporary futurism in sculpting.
 They convey the history of the medium through strong individual characters, with a subtle touch of surrealism.

 Janko’s current series titled Subjectivity portrays the idea of how internal thoughts are shaped by perspectives, feelings, beliefs, and desires.

 His heads and masks series titled Elders is a contemporary interpretation, based on the face and ceremonial painting techniques of the Dinka people of South Sudan.
 The sculptures represent the allegorical use of masks.

 Janko‘s feline series titled Umbabat is a bespoke interpretation of Africa’s big cats in motion just before they settle in for the kill.
 The sculptures represent the animals’ speed, agility and movement through time and space.

 The horse themed series titled Equus is based on the mythical relationship between humans and horses.
 Janko focuses on Myth, Legend, Conflict and Pleasure — encapsulating the role that horses have played in the evolution of civilisation.